 - Then you will want to sort the columns with the heading “projected-ltsf-12-mo” and “projected-ltsf-6-mo” from high to low.
 For me these are columns AN and AU, respectively.
 Make sure to sort one column at a time.

 Note: A similar report that will work for this instead of steps 1 through 5 is to go to Inventory > Manage Inventory > Inventory Dashboard > Inventory Age > Download Report

 If you go through the above steps, you now have the info needed to analyze which items you will be charged storage fees on.
 The report you downloaded will let you know exactly how much will be charged in fees for each item as well.

 Now, I will go over some of the strategies I use to make sure I don’t pay more in Amazon long term storage fees than I need to.

 About a month before an Amazon long term storage fee date, I will go through my inventory and begin to get more aggressive on pricing for items that will be charged fees.
 My first option is to get items sold so that I don’t have to pay an extra fee, and I don’t have to get the item sent back to me.

 Use Amazon Promotions & Sponsored Product Ads

 Another strategy I use about a month before is to run promotions and ads for items that will be charged fees.
-These items have fees coming either way, so it’s worth spending a little, or offering a discount to get them sold.
-If there is interest I will consider diving more into this topic in a future blog post.
+These items will be charged fees either way, so it’s worth spending a little money on ads, or offering a discount to get them sold.

 Take Advantage of Free Removals